Jim Murphy: 2015 general election

-On his election as party leader Murphy said he was determined under his leadership Labour would not lose any MPs to the SNP in the British general election of May 2015.
-On 27 February 2015, Murphy announced that he would again stand for the Westminster parliamentary seat of East Renfrewshire in the election.
+Upon his election as party leader Murphy said he was determined under his leadership Labour would not lose any MPs to the SNP at the 2015 UK general election.
+On 27 February 2015, Murphy announced that he would again stand for the East Renfrewshire seat at the general election.
 In the run-up to the 2015 general election, Murphy predicted that a late swing would save Labour in spite of unfavourable polls.
 During his campaign, the SNP suspended two members of their party after it emerged that they had disrupted Murphy's speeches with fellow campaigner Eddie Izzard.

-During Murphy's time as leader he took part in a debate at Glasgow University with Nicola Sturgeon, Ruth Davidson and Willie Rennie.
+During Murphy's time as leader, he took part in a debate at Glasgow University with Nicola Sturgeon, Ruth Davidson and Willie Rennie.
 During the debate the panel were asked about their stance on drugs, mainly if drug laws should be devolved to the Scottish Parliament and what their individual experiences with drugs were.
 When the panel were questioned if they had ever tried cannabis, Jim Murphy stated that "in the housing scheme where I grew up, glue sniffing was the thing".

 On 7 May 2015, the Scottish National Party won 56 of the 59 Scottish seats at Westminster and Scottish Labour lost 40 of the 41 seats it was defending.
 Murphy lost his own East Renfrewshire seat to the SNP's Kirsten Oswald, leading to calls for his resignation.